07 Jul DAY TWELVE

 I stopped by a beautiful church, the Church of the Good Shepherd, and as I peeked inside, I saw one of the Capuchin Franscican friars just beginning their noon mass.
 I sat on the last pew and participated in Communion with the 100 or so in attendance.

-At the end of my walk I stopped to ask one of the street vendors, in my rusty Spanish, which bus to take back downtown.
 He leaned over to his teenage son and told him to escort me up a block and over another to the main bus terminal.
 When I insisted I could go alone Dad wouldn’t hear of it.

 So, Washington Heights, Inwood, Fort George: I enjoyed my visit.
 New York is such a friendly town.
 It might give us Southerners a run for our money!